Jazz Lewis: Marijuana

 Lewis supported 2022 Maryland Question 4, a ballot referendum to legalize recreational marijuana in Maryland, voting to pass legislation creating the referendum during the 2022 legislative session and later encouraging his constituents to vote for legalization in October 2022.
 He had previously sponsored legislation to legalize cannabis during the 2021 legislative session, which failed to move out of committee.

 National politics

 In January 2021, Lewis condemned comments made by state delegate Dan Cox during the January 6 United States Capitol attack, replying to a post Cox made on Twitter with "Dan, you are better than this.
 Please don't cosign this lawlessness."

+During the 2025 legislative session and amid federal mass layoffs, Lewis introduced the Protect Our Federal Workers Act, which would provide financial assistance to federal workers who permanently lose their jobs because of administrative budget cuts and allow the attorney general of Maryland to sue the federal government on the behalf of laid off federal workers.
+The bill passed and was signed into law by Governor Wes Moore.

 Social issues

 In 2019, Lewis voted to advance a bill that would lift a ban on candidates running in Prince George's County county-level political races from accepting developer contributions.

 During the 2021 legislative session, Lewis introduced a bill that would remove all flavored tobacco products from the market.